 import matplotlib.pyplot as plt #define two arrays for plotting A = [3, 5, 5, 6, 7, 8] B = [12, 14, 17, 20, 22, 27] #add arrow to plot plt.arrow(x=4, y=18, dx=2, dy=5, width=.06) #display plot plt.show()

-In the above example, an arrow is created where x and y parameters are set to 4 and 8.
-The length of the arrow to be created is passed by setting dx and dy to 2 and 5, respectively.
-And the width is passed as **kwargs constructor argument, which controls the arrow’s width to be created.
+Firstly, an arrow is created where x and y parameters are set to 4 and 8.
+Setting dx and dy to 2 and 5 creates the length of the arrow.
+In addition, the width is passed as **kwargs constructor argument, which controls the arrow’s width to be created.

-Note: dx is set to 0 to create a vertical arrow and dy to 0 to create a horizontal arrow.
+Note: dx is 0 to create a vertical arrow and dy to 0 to create a horizontal arrow.

 Arrow styling using Matplotlib Arrow()